 1 x Other Rank died of wounds.
 2 x Other Ranks were wounded*.”

 There are no deaths reported in the 23H History or War Diary for 16th April.

 *It may be that Ernest was one of the Wounded on the 15th April as on the Graves Concentration Report Form, it was initially noted that he was “Killed in Action,” but this was crossed out and “Died of Wounds” was written.
 He was the only one who died on that day.

 It is seen on the same form that all the men on it were all reburied on the 25th June 1947 in the Hanover (Limmer) British Cemetery after having been initially buried in the Hamne, Germany, Temporary Burial Ground, South side of Uchte – Stolzenau Road.

 Uchte is a municipality in the district of Nienburg, in Lower Saxony, Germany.
 It is situated approximately 25 km (16 mi) southwest of Nienburg, and 25 km (16 mi) north of Minden.

 Stolzenau is a municipality in the district of Nienburg, in Lower Saxony, Germany.
 It is situated on the left bank of the Weser, approx. 20 km southwest of Nienburg, and 25 km northeast of Minden.
 During the second half of the 20th century, a unit of the Royal Netherlands Air Force was stationed in Stolzenau.
 (Please see the Report below)

-Sadly Joseph and Ada were to suffer another tragedy, Joseph, I believe died in 1952.
+Sadly Ada were to suffer another tragedy, her husband, Joseph, I believe, died in 1952.